zydou/arti/crates/tor-netdoc/README.md

 `routerdesc`: enable support for the "router descriptor" document type, which is needed by bridge clients and relays.

-`ns-consensus`: enable support for the "ns consensus" document type, which some relays cache and serve.
+`plain-consensus`: enable support for the "plain (unflavoured) consensus" document type, which some relays cache and serve.

 ## Caveat haxxor: limitations and infelicities